-From my rooms in Oxford Circus I offer a calm, confidential space for you to explore whatever is concerning you.
-Being an integrative counsellor means I am trained in a number of therapeutic approaches which I draw upon to find the most appropriate way to work with you as an individual.
+From my rooms in Oxford Circus and Bath I offer weekly, face-face therapy for you to explore whatever is concerning you.
+Being an integrative psychotherapist means I am trained in a number of therapeutic approaches which I draw upon to find the most appropriate way to work with you as an individual.

 I offer both short term counselling and longer-term psychotherapy.
 My intergrative method incorporates psychodynamic, humanistic, existential, body psychotherapy, attachment theory and contemporary relational psychotherapy models.